jonnonz1/nz-statute-book/acts/public/2006/kiwisaver-act-2006.md

 (1) This clause applies for a KiwiSaver scheme (but not for a complying superannuation fund) after a member’s permanent emigration to Australia.
 (2) At any time after the member's permanent emigration to Australia, a member may, on application to the manager, have the manager transfer the member's accumulation to an Australian complying superannuation scheme.
 (3) As soon as practicable after receiving a satisfactory application, the manager must transfer the whole of the member's accumulation to the relevant Australian complying superannuation scheme and provide that scheme with any necessary information it reasonably requires.
-(4) An application under subclause (2) must be in the form required by the manager and must include–– (a) a completed statutory declaration in respect of the member to the effect that the member has permanently emigrated to Australia; and
+(4) An application under subclause (2) must be in the form required by the manager and must include— (a) a completed statutory declaration in respect of the member to the effect that the member has permanently emigrated to Australia; and
-  (b) proof to the satisfaction of the manager––
+  (b) proof to the satisfaction of the manager—
     (i) of the member's departure from New Zealand (see, for examples of proof: clause 14(3)﻿(b)﻿(i)); and (ii) that the member has resided at an Australian address at some time following the member's departure from New Zealand.
 (5) The manager may require that any other documents, things, or information produced in an application under subclause (2) be verified by oath, statutory declaration, or otherwise.